 Most companies have a specific typeface that is used with their brand.
-For example, at Brightcove we use the typeface Gotham anywhere a graphic font is used and in printed materials.
+For example, at Brightcove we use a consistent typeface anywhere a graphic font is used and in printed materials.
 By default most video players use a system font like Arial, which tends to make the players all look the same.
 By using an embedded custom font you can extend your brand consistency and help differentiate your player from others in the market.
 Custom fonts currently require a small amount of development work, but in terms of brand consistency they can be well worth it.

 Quick Tip: Strive for readability.
 When using a custom font, make sure your text is easy to scan and read by the viewer.
 Another important factor is contrast.
 Be careful when using low contrast text and background color combinations, especially since each monitor will render the contrast a bit differently.

 When you put these small pieces together, you can create a deeply branded video experience that will leave a lasting impression with your viewers and help set you apart from the competition.